Democratic Union of the Rwandan People

 The Democratic Union of the Rwandese People (Ishyaka Riharanira Ubumwe bw'Abanyarwanda na Demokarasi; Union Démocratique du Peuple Rwandais, UDPR) is a political party in Rwanda.

 History

 The party was established in 1992.
-It joined the Rwandan Patriotic Front-led alliance prior to the 2003 parliamentary elections, winning a single seat.
-It remained part of the alliance for the 2008 parliamentary elections, retaining its one seat.
+It joined the Rwandan Patriotic Front-led alliance before the 2003 parliamentary elections, winning a single seat.
+It remained part of the alliance during the 2008 parliamentary elections and retained its single seat.
 However, it lost its seat in the 2013 elections.
 It returned to parliament after winning one seat in the 2018 elections.